 - Increasing the stiffness of the part.
 This should reduce its amplitude of vibration, thereby increasing its natural vibration frequency.
 It may be possible to increase wall thickness or add stiffening ribs to change vibration characteristics.

 - Increasing the smoothness of the surface.
 Cavities tend to cluster in certain low-pressure areas.
-It may be possible to eliminate surface peaks and valleys by dispersing the cavities.
+The dispersing of the cavities may be possible to eliminate surface peaks and valleys.

 Surface Hardness and Wear Resistance